 2. External Factors

 Country-wise widely decisions taken on macro levels or scenario such as war because of which we have to come to recovery due to all these factors we call it external factors which are described below precisely:

 At the time of war production of weapons and arms increased and most of the resources are utilized for their production which reduces the production of consumer goods which causes a fall in income and profits and creates a contraction in economic activity and create a downturn in the business cycle.

 - Post War Reconstruction

-To cope the country after the war destructions, houses, roads, bridges is built by the government which helps economic activity is picking up, and it will push up effective demand that will increase the income, output and employment.
+To cope-up, the country from the war destructions houses, roads, bridges are built by the government which helps economic activity is picking up, and it will push up effective demand that will increase the income, output and employment.

 - Technology Shocks

 Huge investments were made for new technology enactment as developing technology facilitates new and better goods production.
 For instance, Because of mobile phones arrival telecom industry experiences a boom, and there was an expansion of production and profits.

 - Natural Factors

 Instability arises in agricultural outputs because of fluctuations in weather cycles which causes instability in the agrarian economies.
 Sometimes because of floods and droughts, the agricultural output gets badly affected, and farmer’s income reduces due to which their demand for industrial goods also reduces.
 Along with this reduction in the production of food products also raises their prices and therefore, income available for purchasing industrial goods also reduces, which may cause an industrial recession.